 Tinctures or drops are the most popular way of taking CBD.
 For the best results, gently squeeze the dropper bulb and place the drops under your tongue.
 Then hold the oil under your tongue for at least 45-60 seconds.

 Holding it under your tongue allows the CBD oil to absorb sublingually through the mucous membranes in your mouth.
-This is the recommended way to taking CBD oil drops to maximize its bioavailability, or amount of CBD that actually enters your bloodstream.
+This is the recommended way to taking CBD tinctures to increase its absorption rate or bioavailability.
+The goal is to maximize the amount of CBD that actually enters your bloodstream to help ensure the best results.

 Swallowing the Extra CBD Oil is Better Than Spitting it Out

-Most of the CBD oil will be absorbed if you keep it under your tongue for at least 60-90 seconds.
+Most of the CBD oil will be absorbed if you keep it under your tongue for at least 45-60 seconds.
 But there will still likely be some small amounts left behind.
-It is better to swallow any remaining liquid rather than spitting it out.
+It’s better to swallow any remaining liquid rather than spitting it out.
 By swallowing it, some of the residual CBD oil will still be absorbed into your bloodstream via the digestive tract.

 The bioavailability of the CBD oil that you swallow will be lower than what was absorbed sublingually.
 But it’s preferable to just spitting it out if you don’t want to waste any of your product.
 Having said that, you can certainly just spit out any remainder if you just can’t stand the taste.

 Can I Swallow the CBD Oil From the Start?

-You can just swallow the oil from the start, but the bioavailability will be much lower.
+You can just swallow the oil from the start, but the absorption rate will be much lower.
 So it’s not recommended.
 Based on our research, the amount of CBD that actually enters your bloodstream is between 20-30% if you take the drops sublingually.
 And it’s only around 5% if you swallow it.
 So if swallowed, you’ll likely find that you have to use more product to get comparable effects.

 If you are having trouble keeping the oil under your tongue or swallowing it because of taste, you have some other options.